danielstocks/jQuery-Collapse/README.md

 ## API Documentation

-Here are the exposed options and events that you can play aroud with using JavaScript.
+Here are the exposed options and events that you can play around with using JavaScript.
 Enjoy.

 ### Options